CarolyneMutemi/house_chores_application/README.md

 ## Notice!!

-Please note that the project is still underway.
+Please note that the project is still underway - the provider's corner is yet to be done.

 To run the current version of the project, run the code below in a terminal: